subsquid/docs/docs/tutorials/bayc/step-one-indexing-transfers.md

 # Step 1: Indexing Transfer events

-In the course of this tutorial we will build a squid that gets data about [Bored Ape Yacht Club](https://boredapeyachtclub.com) NFTs, their transfers and owners from the [Ethereum blockchain](https://ethereum.org), [IPFS](https://ipfs.tech/) and regular HTTP URLs, stores it in a database and serves it over a GraphQL API.
-Here we do the first step: make a squid that indexes just the `Transfer` events emitted by the [BAYC token contract](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d).
+In this step-by-step tutorial we will build a squid that gets data about [Bored Ape Yacht Club](https://boredapeyachtclub.com) NFTs, their transfers and owners from the [Ethereum blockchain](https://ethereum.org), indexes the NFT metadata from [IPFS](https://ipfs.tech/) and regular HTTP URLs, stores it in a database and serves it over a GraphQL API.
+Here we do the first step: build a squid that indexes only the `Transfer` events emitted by the [BAYC token contract](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d).

 Pre-requisites: Node.js, [Subsquid CLI](/squid-cli/installation), Docker.

 ## Starting with a template

-Begin by retrieving the `evm` template and installing its dependencies:
+Begin by retrieving the `evm` template and installing the dependencies:
 ```bash
 sqd init bayc-squid -t evm
 cd bayc-squid